 Can’t attend live?
 All on demand webinars from 2015 to present are complimentary to NAHQ members.
-Access them through the Course Catalog.
+Access them through the Catalog.

-Date/Time: Wednesday, June 21, 2017, Noon-1 pm CST
+Date/Time: Tuesday, November 7, 2017, 12-1 pm CST

 Not a member?
 Join NAHQ and you’ll receive access to Learning Labs for free!

 Industry Insights provide you with cutting edge content you need to be prepared for what’s next!
 CE credit is not offered for Industry Insights.
 Please complete the entire purchase process at $0 in order to ensure your registration.
 You will receive an order confirmation upon completion.
 Access instructions will be sent separately prior to the Industry Insight.